steven-klein/portfolio/docs/tools.md

 ## [Frontend Assets Boilerplate](https://github.com/steven-klein/rollup-postcss-cssnext)

-When doing frontend development compiling assets effectively is always an important part of your workflow.
-After working with many CSS pre and post processors, JS bundlers, minifiers, task runners, and modules of all sorts NPM scripts that make direct calls to various modules has become my method of choice bundling assets.
+Modern front-end development requires an effective method for compiling, processing, and minifying assets.
+After working with many CSS pre and post processors, JS bundlers, minifiers, task runners, and modules of all sorts, I've found NPM scripts that make direct calls to various modules to be the best all around method for bundling assets.
 Typically, I use PostCSS with cssnext for style development and Rollup.js + Buble for JavaScript (when I'm not using a reactive JS framework) and BrowserSync for live updating, leveraging the proxy feature for applications that have dynamic backend programming.
 I'm a huge fan of Yarn for handling my package dependencies to guarantee any developers collaborating on a project are using the same version of each module.

 ```json
 {